RachelSun/solutions_leetcode/202happy_number.md

   **Note: **

-    As mentioned in the description, if the input number is not a happy number, the code loops endlessly in a cycle which does not include 1.
+    As mentioned in the problem description, if the input number is not a happy number, the code loops endlessly in a cycle which does not include 1.

     For example: